 Visual Culture and Comparative Media

 The Visual Culture and Comparative Media cluster in the English Department approaches critical analysis of visual texts and media through a wide range of cross-disciplinary methods.
 We look at how visuality has shaped political, philosophical, and cultural texts in contemporary and historical periods.
-Faculty working in this field include Scott Derrick (American cinema, American popular music, culture of the sixties, sports and outdoor culture), Timothy Morton (philosophy; object-oriented ontology; ecology), Kirsten Ostherr (film, media, digital technologies; health, data, design; medicine and culture), Alexander Regier (Romanticism, language theory, literature and philosophy), Judith Roof (avant-gardisms, Hollywood and contemporary cinema, film theory, critiques of algorithmic media), Edward Snow (Vermeer, Bruegel, Charlotte Salomon, theories of the gaze, the hermeneutic of description), and Cary Wolfe (Modern and Contemporary Art).
+Faculty working in this field include Scott Derrick (American cinema, American popular music, culture of the sixties, sports and outdoor culture), Timothy Morton (philosophy; object-oriented ontology; ecology), Kirsten Ostherr (film, media, digital technologies; health, data, design; medicine and culture), Alexander Regier (Romanticism, language theory, literature and philosophy), Edward Snow (Vermeer, Bruegel, Charlotte Salomon, theories of the gaze, the hermeneutic of description), and Cary Wolfe (Modern and Contemporary Art).